Terminated Imports & Exports

 My host can't/won't help!
 What do I do?

 If you've run into an unfortunate situation where your host can't help with getting you the error logs, you can try enabling WordPress's error-logging measures.
-It's only going to give PHP errors, but in your case, perhaps that's enough.
+It's only going to give PHP errors, but perhaps that will be enough.

 Please see this section for more on how to enable WordPress's debugging measures: https://wordpress.org/support/article/debugging-in-wordpress/#example-wp-config-php-for-debugging

-Once you've enabled them, please take the necessary steps to reproduce the error, and note down when it occurred (as advised previously).
+Once you've enabled them, please take the necessary steps to reproduce the error and record when it occurred (as advised previously).
 Then, please send us the entries that you found from around that time.

 Note: Error log entries are usually in UTC time.
 You can use a tool like this: http://everytimezone.com/ – to compare your timezone with UTC time.